Focus 2030

 France reneges on its Official Development Assistance commitments

 On February 22, 2024, an official decree formalized the French government’s announcement of a 742 million euro budget cut in its Official Development Assistance in 2024.
 This comes just a few months after the five-year postponement of the target of allocating 0.7% of national wealth to international solidarity, which had already seriously reduced France’s development aid ambitions.
+In addition, the Finance Bill for 2025 and its amendments propose a further 34.5% reduction in budget appropriations for the “official development assistance” mission, suggesting a cut of almost 2 billion euros in 2025.
 Analysis and CSOs reactions.

 A 50-year-old unfulfilled promise postponed for another five years